Activists decry 'genocide' of China's Uighur minority: letter

 GENEVA (Reuters) - Nearly two dozen activist groups said on Tuesday that crimes against humanity and genocide are taking place against Uighurs in China’s remote Xinjiang region, where more than 1 million people are held in camps.

+The spokesperson’s office at the Chinese foreign ministry said it had not seen the letter, but rejected such allegations as “sensational topics concocted by some anti-China forces, a farcical attempt to smear and discredit China”.

-There was no immediate response to the allegations by the Chinese foreign ministry, contacted by Reuters.
-China says the camps are vocational education and training centres as part of counter-terrorism and deradicalisation measures.
+China equally protects the legitimate rights and interests of ethnic minorities, it said.
+China has said the camps are vocational education and training centres as part of counter-terrorism and deradicalisation measures.

 The open letter signed by groups including the U.S.-based Uighur Human Rights Project and Genocide Watch calls on the United Nations Human Rights Council to launch an investigation.